vegaprotocol/documentation/docs/tutorials/proposals/new-market-proposal.md

 Liquidity monitoring uses the following properties:
 * Target stake parameters: Target stake parameters are derived from open interest history over a time window to calculate the maximum open interest.
 * Time window: Defines the length of time over which open interest is measured.
-If empty, this field defaults to the network parameter `market.stake.target.timeWindow` Example: 1h0m0s
+If empty, this field defaults to the network parameter <NetworkParameter frontMatter={frontMatter} param="market.stake.target.timeWindow" />.
-* Scaling factor: This must be set within the range defined by the network parameter `market.stake.target.scalingFactor`, and defines the scaling between the liquidity demand estimate, based on open interest and target stake.
-The scaling factor must be a number greater than zero and finite
+* Scaling factor: This must be set within the range defined by the network parameter <NetworkParameter frontMatter={frontMatter} param="market.stake.target.scalingFactor" />, and defines the scaling between the liquidity demand estimate, based on open interest and target stake.
+The scaling factor must be a number greater than zero and finite.
 * Triggering ratio: Specifies the triggering ratio for entering liquidity auction.
-If empty, the network will default to the network parameter `market.liquidity.targetstake.triggering.ratio`
+If empty, the network will default to the network parameter <NetworkParameter frontMatter={frontMatter} param="market.liquidity.targetstake.triggering.ratio" />.
 * Auction extension: Specifies by how many seconds an auction should be extended if leaving the auction were to trigger a liquidity auction.
-If empty, the network will default to the network parameter `market.monitor.price.defaultParameters`
+If empty, the network will default to the network parameter  <NetworkParameter frontMatter={frontMatter} param="market.monitor.price.defaultParameters" hideValue={true} />.

 ### Price monitoring
 Price monitoring parameters are optional, and configure the acceptable price movement bounds for price monitoring. <!--If you leave these blank, they will default to whatever the network-wide parameters are set as.--> See below for more details on each field.